-Scott Stantis join the Alabama Policy Institute as Public Affairs Officer in October 2020 have a long and successful career in journalism and media.
+Scott Stantis joined the Alabama Policy Institute as Public Affairs Officer in October 2020 and has a long and successful career in journalism and media.

 Scott joined the staff of the Chicago Tribune in 2009 following a 13-year stint as the editorial cartoonist for The Birmingham News where he lampooned the likes of Fob James, Don Seigelman and Roy Moore.